What You Need to Do Your Own Taxes

 Depending on the complexity of your return, you’ll want to shop around for the software that best meets your needs.
 Start by checking out TaxACT, TurboTax, eSmart Tax or other programs that offer a range of filing services.

 Whether you owe the IRS or can look forward to a tax refund, know that filing on your own is a huge accomplishment.
 It builds your knowledge and gets easier year after year.
 Just be sure to handle payments immediately if you owe, even if you can’t pay in full when you file.
 Your options include:

 - Paying by debit or credit card, electronic funds transfer or by check or money order.

 - Entering an installment agreement to pay your taxes over an extended period.

 - Entering an offer in compromise that allows for a lower settlement.

 Step 5: Prepare for Next Year

-Take what you’ve learned this go ‘round, and start preparing for next year’s tax time.
+Take what you’ve learned this go ‘round and start preparing for next year’s tax season.
 This gives you the opportunity to dig a little deeper into tax topics you didn’t have time to tackle this year.
-Maybe you could have used some record-keeping tips to make the process smoother?
+Maybe you could have used some record keeping tips to make the process smoother?
 Or perhaps you weren’t aware you needed to make quarterly estimated tax payments?
-Whatever your unique situation, preparing your own taxes is an accomplishment to be proud of.
+Whatever your unique situation, doing your own taxes is an accomplishment to be proud of.
 So, go ahead.
 Throw yourself a tax-time party once your return is filed.
 You’ve earned it.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by National Endowment for Financial Education.]